LaurentOngaro/UEVaultManager/docs/source/tkgui.rst

 The Edit cell window
 ^^^^^^^^^^^^^^^^^^^^

-Change the value of a single cell of a row.
+It alloaw to change the value of a single cell of a row.

 Note that the data are raw and not formatted as in the main window, exception for boolean values that are displayed as checkboxes.